 In 2007 a political initiative for establishment of Andean Initiative was launched by Argentina and Peru.
 A Conference was organized in Tucumán (Argentina) where the Government representatives of Argentina, Bolivia, Colombia, Ecuador, Perú and Venezuela signed the Tucumán Declaration for promotion of sustainable development in the mountain areas of the sub-region.
 The Declaration was officially presented to the Permanent Committee of the Alpine Convention in October 2007.
 The Alpine Convention confirmed the willingness to cooperate with the Andean Initiative.

-The staff of the Infopoints has been trained and is ready to spread this knowledge to the regions with the help of the promotional materials provided by the Permanent Secretariat.
+The staff of the Infopoints have been trained and are ready to spread this knowledge to the regions with the help of promotional materials provided by the Permanent Secretariat.

 The map below shows the already established Infopoints across the Alpine range.